 I not only need to be healthy for me, I need to be healthy for him—and all my loved ones (lovely wife, beautiful daughter).
 I need to be around so I can do the things I want to do in life, such as attend my son’s or daughter’s wedding one day.

-On this Monday morning as I write this blog post, this notion that I need to be a model for him, is my source of motivation for the upcoming week of choices I will make regarding my health.
+On this Monday morning as I write this blog post, this notion that I need to be a model for him, is my source of motivation for the upcoming week of choices I will make regarding my health as they carry me and all the pounds into the New Year.

-As for me son, right now, I need to accept the responsibility that what this little monkey sees, this little monk will do.
+As for me son, right now, I need to accept the responsibility that what this little monkey sees, this little monkey does.
 If he sees me being healthy, he will likely want to do the same.
-Much like football, health is bigger than just you or me.
-It is a team—eh, family game.
-Your health is important to all your fans that love you.

-Today’s post is one of inspiration then—be healthy for you and for the team.
+Today’s post is one of inspiration then—be healthy for you and for the players on your team.
 This week I will keep that in mind.
-Will you?

 What is the Football Fan’s Diet